klausbrunner/sunce/README.md

 ## Status

-This project aims to be a drop-in replacement for the Java-based [solarpos](https://github.com/klausbrunner/solarpos) tool while benefiting from Rust's performance and distribution advantages.
-While the core functionality is stable and extensively tested with compatibility validation against solarpos, the tool hasn't seen much user testing yet.
+This project aims to be an improved, largely compatible replacement for the Java-based [solarpos](https://github.com/klausbrunner/solarpos).
+While the core functionality is stable and decently tested with compatibility validation against solarpos, the tool hasn't seen much user testing yet (see [Contributing](#contributing) for how to help).

 ## Use cases